ankan97dutta/embedded-widget/README.md

-# embedded-widget
+# mCard
-A sub-reddit widget that can be embedded to other web sites.
+A widget to show your online presence